 This is especially the case when I’m traveling because they’re versatile and easily packable.

-After three years of wearing my Tieks and taking them around the world with me, this is everything you should know before buying your own pair of Tieks shoes.
+After three years of wearing my Tieks and taking them around the world with me (and recently getting a second pair of Tieks!), this is everything you should know before buying your own pair of Tieks flats.

-This Tieks review will go through the main pros and cons and whether they’re really worth the price.
-Let’s dive in!
+This honest Tieks review will go through the main questions most people have about Tieks and whether Tieks are really worth the cost.

 I was right.

-I made the mistake of not exchanging them for a size up once I first tried them on and found them to be a bit tight around the toes.
+I made the mistake of not exchanging my Pacific Green Tieks for a size up once I first tried them on and found them to be tight around the toes.

-Because of this, it took me a good few months before I could wear them all day without feeling uncomfortable pressure on my big toe.
+Because of this, it took me about a month or so before I could wear them all day without feeling uncomfortable pressure on my big toe.